doc4d/orda/docs/API/EntitySelectionClass.md

 > This function does not modify the original entity selection.

-By default, if the *option* parameter is omitted, the function returns a new, alterable entity selection (even if the function is applied to a shareable entity selection).
+By default, if the *option* parameter is omitted, the function returns a new, [alterable](../Concepts/data#shareable-or-alterable-entity-selections) entity selection (even if the function is applied to a [shareable](../Concepts/data#shareable-or-alterable-entity-selections) entity selection).
 Pass the `ck shared` constant in the *option* parameter if you want to create a shareable entity selection.

-> For information on the shareable property of entity selections, please refer to the [Shareable or alterable entity selections](ORDA/entities.md#shareable-or-alterable-entity-selections) section.

 #### Example